 Generalised Anxiety Disorder Hypnosis

 For many people, their anxiety or fear can be pinpointed to one particular problem, for example, a fear of flying.
-With generalised anxiety disorder, you may feel anxious, worried or on edge most of the time.
-As the anxiety seems to impact everything you do it can be initially hard to work out what it actually creating the problem.
+With a generalised anxiety disorder, you may feel anxious, worried or on edge most of the time.
+As the anxiety seems to impact everything you do it can be initially hard to work out what is actually creating the problem.

 Hypnosis for GAD can work in two different ways.
 Firstly it can promote feelings of calm and well-being and secondly it can help to identify what might be actually creating the feelings.
 Discovering the underlying cause can make a big difference in how a person feels as it changes the way they think about the problem.